silencious/Quiddiards/README.md

 Note:

 The program is developed with Qt, thus Qt .dll files are required to run release version.
+Yet some textures may be missing when running on some computers.
+Since the project was only developed for class, no future fix would be patched.